What is a “guest post”?

 The destination site is most often a site that is more powerful than your own, and one that has considerable traffic and readers.

 Is a guest post risky?

 Google is adamant that it will seek out and penalize sites that use guest posting for purely SEO purposes.
 The old “spammy” method of guest posts that Matt Cutts is referring to is posting links to unrelated content and guest posts purely for the purposes of SEO and rankings.
 These kinds of guest posts are (and should be) a thing of the past.

-Having cleared up the concerns from Google, there are 6 great reasons I believe you should guest post:
+Having cleared up the concerns from Google, there are 6 great reasons I believe you should guest post in 2020 and beyond:

 - Exposure– Guest posting allows you to demonstrate your authority on a subject.
 It enables you to stand out on a platform you usually don’t have access to.
 For example, when starting a new business (and website), you’ll usually have only a small audience.
 Guest posting helps you gain this exposure.